mohamed96321/vim-ide/README.md

 CTRL + n -- to open :NERDTreeToggle
 CTRL + a -- to select all
 ,pv -- to open file explorer
+,t -- to open terminal
+Esc -- to close terminal
-,t -- to create and open new file in new tab
+,c -- to create and open new file in new tab
 ,cn -- to move and rename file to different folder
 ,d -- to create new folder
 ,o -- to create or open new file in new tab